 Another benefit is that some people find it easier to open up about their mental health issues online rather than in-person, because it can be less confronting to talk on a computer than in-person.

 a) be eligible for Medicare / DVA rebates (you must have a GP or Psychiatrist referral); and

 b) not be admitted to hospital at the time; and

 c) not a patient of an emergency department at the time; and

 d) be located both:

 i) within a telehealth eligible area at the time of the attendance; and

 ii) located at least 15 kilometres by road from the eligible allied health provider.

 Note: To receive a Medicare Rebate, you MUST be in a geographical area considered by the Department of Health and Ageing to be ‘remote’ or ‘rural’ (i.e., “The person receiving care must be located in Monash Modified Model areas 4 – 7”).
 What this means is that you need to look up your address and confirm you are considered to be living in and remote or rural area.

-Please see the example below, or contact us if you need assistance with determining your eligibility.
+Please contact us if you need assistance with determining your eligibility.